 The gap analysis does not investigate the reasons behind the gap.
 Based on the results from the GBON National Gap Analysis, the detailed National GBON Contribution Plan will be developed where the national GBON target will be defined and which will address corresponding actions to fully comply with the GBON regulations.

-Each Member must designateassign, at a minimum, the required number of surface, upper-air and marine stations as their contribution to GBON.
-Those stations which already comply with the GBON regulations should be considered as an initial subset of stations, and designatedassigned to GBON by registering the stations in OSCAR/Surface and addressing the metadata requirements.
+Each Member must assign, at a minimum, the required number of surface, upper-air and marine stations as their contribution to GBON.
+Those stations which already comply with the GBON regulations should be considered as an initial subset of stations, and assigned to GBON by registering the stations in OSCAR/Surface and addressing the metadata requirements.

 If the national observing network does not meet a certain GBON requirement, and for some reason, actions to comply with the requirement are not going to be taken, the reason must be reported to the WMO Secretary-General by seeking an exemption in accordance with Article 9 of the WMO Convention (see section 11.4.5).
 As an example, an exemption might be sought if a GBON requirement is not applicable in the territory of the Member because the requirement is not technologically possible or economically viable.